Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Matsusaka--Mumford theorem for algebraic spaces

 \section{Matsusaka--Mumford theorem for algebraic spaces}

-The Matsusaka--Mumford theorem \cite{MM64} states that a birational map between two algebraic varieties over the fraction field of a discrete valuation ring specializes to a birational map between the special fibers if special fibers are non-ruled.
-In this appendix, we extend this theorem to birational maps between algebraic spaces which are not necessarily schemes and study the specialization homomorphism.
-(Such birational maps appear naturally in the study of hyper-K\"ahler varieties.
+The Matsusaka--Mumford theorem \cite{MM64} states that a birational map between two algebraic varieties over the fraction field of a discrete valuation ring specializes to a birational map between the special fibers if the special fibers are non-ruled.
+In this appendix, we extend this theorem to birational maps between algebraic spaces that are not necessarily schemes and study the specialization homomorphism.
+(Such birational maps appear naturally in the study of hyper-Kähler varieties.
 See \cite[Section 4.4]{LM18}.)
-The result should be known by experts but we could not find an appropriate reference.
+The result should be known to experts, but we could not find an appropriate reference.

-We recall that for an integral and separated algebraic space $X$, there exists an open subspace which is a scheme and contains a generic point of $X$.
+We recall that for an integral and separated algebraic space $X$, there exists an open subspace that is a scheme and contains a generic point of $X$.
 Moreover, there exists a largest such open subspace, called the \textit{schematic locus} of $X$. \begin{definition} Let $X$ be an $n$-dimensional integral separated algebraic space of finite type over a field $k$.
-We say $X$ is ruled if the schematic locus $X'$ of $X$ is ruled, i.e.\,$X'$ is $k$-birationally isomorphic to $\PP^{1}_{k} \times Y$ for some scheme $Y$ of dimension $n-1$ over $k$. \end{definition}
+We say $X$ is ruled if the schematic locus $X'$ of $X$ is ruled, i.e.,$X'$ is $k$-birationally isomorphic to $\PP^{1}_{k} \times Y$ for some scheme $Y$ of dimension $n-1$ over $k$. \end{definition}